sbrl/thebigwarehouse/BigBoxOfJavascript.md

  - [Olly.js](https://github.com/abeisgreat/Olly.js) - Rich snippets engine

 ## Saving
- - [localStorage Bridge](https://github.com/krasimir/lsbridge) - A really cool library that lets you send & recieve messages via localStorage.
+ - [localStorage Bridge](https://github.com/krasimir/lsbridge) - A really cool library that lets you send & receive messages via localStorage.
 Useful to let all the pages a user has open communicate with each other.

 ## Media
  - [audiosynth](http://keithwhor.github.io/audiosynth/) - A wonderfully simple (albeit underdocumented) library for synthesising notes from various instruments.
 Not the most powerful, but easy to use.